 American soprano Heidi Stober’s recent and upcoming performances include Norina in Laurent Pelly’s production of Don Pasquale at San Francisco Opera; Ricky Ian Gordon’s 27 with the Collegiate Chorale at New York’s City Center; Marguerite in Faust at Deutsche Opera Berlin as well as further performances with the company as Oscar, Gretel, and Pamina; and her United Kingdom and role debut singing the title role of Handel’s Semele with Garsington Opera.
 On the concert stage, she sings Brahms’ Ein Deutsches Requiem with the Tucson Symphony Orchestra and performs a solo recital with Tucson Desert Song.
-The February 2018 performances mark her first appearances with Music of the Baroque.
+She last appeared with Music of the Baroque in February 2018.

 Previous performances include her debut with Lyric Opera of Chicago as Valencienne in The Merry Widow; a role debut of Johanna in Sondheim’s Sweeney Todd at San Francisco Opera; a return to Houston Grand Opera for Susannah in Le nozze di Figaro; her company and role debut at Dresden Semperoper singing the title role in Handel’s Alcina, as well as performances of Micaëla in Carmen; and performances of Pamina, Adina, and Micaëla with Deutsche Oper Berlin.
 Concert appearances included her debut with the New York Philharmonic as the soloist in Handel’s Messiah conducted by Jane Glover, and a joint recital with her husband, baritone Simon Pauly, in Berlin.